aniketkt/ImageStackPy/README.md

 # ImageStackPy
 ### Modules to view and process large image stacks.
 Fast, parallelized filters and an object tracking algorithm.

-If you find yourself post-processing stacks of greyscale images such as those arising from high-speed imaging experiments, or video recordings and need to parallelize functions in opencv / skimage / numpy over a workstation, you might find my repository useful.
-Also, I offer easy-to-use functions to generate a motion trajectory of an object moving in the video sequence.
+Library for post-processing stacks of greyscale images such as those arising from high-speed imaging experiments, or video recordings and need to parallelize functions in opencv / skimage / numpy.

 ImageProcessing.py file includes the following important functions, all of them are parallelized using multiprocessing library (somewhat similar to how you parallelized the template match algorithm)